spinner

 You should be able to gleam enough intelligence from these code snippets to jump start your efforts.

-Uploading the base64 encoded images to the backend server is generally straight forward.
+Uploading the base64 encoded data to the backend server is generally straight forward.
 Scanned images are sent using the POST method as base64 encoded files within a multipart form.
 This should be easily adaptable to most backend web development languages and frameworks.
 You probably want to handle error conditions that may occur server side.

 var_dump($_POST);